 Luke and Acts

 When Acts, volume 2 of the set, came to a conclusion, Paul was under house arrest in Rome.
 But Paul was killed in Rome in the mid 60’s and no mention is made of that in Acts, the second half of which covers Paul exclusively.
-So it is quite likely that Luke – Acts was written prior to that event.
+So it is quite likely that Luke–Acts was written prior to that event.

 Another interesting tidbit that Luke gives us at the beginning of his gospel account is that many others had undertaken to record the events in the life of Jesus.
 Luke, apparently not satisfied with any he has seen, undertook to thoroughly research and write an account himself.
 What these other accounts are he does not specify, but Mark was likely one of them.
 And this would put the date of Luke after that of Mark.

 Matthew is a hard gospel to date and identify an author for.
-The apostle Matthew is typically credited with the composition but I think it unlikely.
-But the author seems dependent on other sources and that would not seem likely for a firsthand witness.
+The apostle Matthew is typically credited with the composition but I think it is unlikely.
+The author seems dependent on other sources and that would not seem likely for a firsthand witness.
 The author of Matthew seems to use Mark as a source, copying nearly all of Mark as well as other sources.
-So the author of this gospel could actually been an editor who took other sources and merged them together into a single account.
+So the author of this gospel could actually have been an editor who took other sources and merged them together into a single account.

 That leaves us with Mark.
 Tradition has it that this gospel was written by the John Mark who spent some time with Paul.
 And one and whose parent’s house Jesus likely used for the last supper before his crucifixion.
 That tradition claims that the apostle Peter, while in Rome, told Mark the stories of his experiences with Jesus and that Mark used that as the basis for his gospel.